PHLAK/Stash/README.md

 Supported caching back-ends:

-  - File Backed
+  - File - File-based caching.
+Stores cache items as files in a directory on disk.
-  - Memcached
+  - Memcached - High-performance, distributed memory object caching system
-  - Redis
+  - Redis - In-memory data structure store.
-  - APCu
+  - APCu - PHP's native APC User Cache.
-  - Ephemeral
+  - Ephemeral - A transient, in-memory array that only exists for the lifetime of the script.

 Like this project?
 Keep me caffeinated by [making a donation](https://paypal.me/ChrisKankiewicz).